Why Don't Linen Sheets Have a Thread Count?

 Strictly speaking there's no comparison to be made between GSM and thread count.
 One measures the weight of a fabric, while the other the number of single threads woven to make that fabric.
 Flax linen is thicker than cotton because the flax fibre used to make linen comes from the large centre of the plant.

 Don't be put off because your linen sheets have a lower thread count than cotton ones, or other popular varieties of bed linen.
-As we've learnt today, more threads doesn't necessarily indicate high quality of even softness.
-Linen has a low thread count and GSM even though it is considered incredibly durable and smooth to the touch.
+As we've learnt today, more threads doesn't necessarily indicate high quality or even softness.
+Linen has a low thread count and GSM, even though it is considered incredibly durable and smooth to the touch.

 What's more important is to figure out what kind of sheets work best for you and what you are looking for in bed linen.
 If the answer is a set of lighter-than-air flax linen sheets—maybe even in a dreamy colour like Sage or Rust or a perfect, crisp White—then you must heed no attention to the thread count whatsoever.
 Let your hands be your guide instead, and like Goldilocks seek out the sheets that feel just right.